-$$FeO\% = 63.94 \times (B+0.518 \times S) - 5.24 + 0.92 TiO_2\%$$ (4)
+$$FeO\% = 63.94 \times (B+0.518 \times S) - 5.24 + 0.92 \text{ TiO}{2}\%$$ (4)

 where B is absorption band depth and S is the continuum slope.
-The correlation factors are 0.90 and 0.96 for 2 μ m and 1 μ m absorption bands respectively.
+The correlation factors are 0.90 and 0.96 for 2 $\mu$ m and 1 $\mu$ m absorption bands respectively.
 Such correlations may be related to early lunar geology, which has yet to be studied thoroughly.

 Second approach: characteristic angle approach.
 A new preliminary model was developed in this research based on ground truths using the samples from Apollo and Luna sites.
-This model allowed for the production of a Ti abundance map from M^3 images, which analyzes data by using a characteristic angle approach similar to that of Lucey et al. (1995).
-The principles of Lucey et al. (1995, 1998) were utilized, but were applied to M^3 spectral bands, so the 540 nm channel was used instead of the 415 nm channel, which the M^3 does not have.
+This model allowed for the production of a Ti abundance map from M images, which analyzes data by using a characteristic angle approach similar to that of Lucey et al. (1995).
+The principles of Lucey et al. (1995, 1998) were utilized, but were applied to M spectral bands, so the 540 nm channel was used instead of the 415 nm channel, which the M does not have.

 Lunar Ti occurs mainly in the opaque mineral ilmenite (FeTiO3) (Heiken et al., 1991).
 Ilmenite has distinctive reflectance characteristic in the UV/VIS spectrum.
 As seen in Fig. 6, ilmenite has two main absorption bands at 500 nm and 1500 nm.
-The 540 nm M^3 spectral channel is close to the absorption center of the first band and the 750 nm M^3 spectral channel is found near a reflectance maximum between two bands.
-The 500 nm band is principally due to the Ti3+ ion that is octahedrally coordinated to oxygen and is

-Table 1.
-Selection criteria and reasoning of the M3 data used in the TiO2 abundance analysis
+The 540 nm M spectral channel is close to the absorption center of the first band and the 750 nm M spectral channel is found near a reflectance maximum between two bands.
+The 500 nm band is principally due to the Ti3+ ion that is octahedrally coordinated to oxygen and is predicted to produce crystalfiled bands in the visible region (Cloutis et al., 2008).
+This 540 nm position is also observed in lunar ilmenite sample 74220 (Vaughan and Burns, 1973) and was attributed to Ti3+ (Vaughan and Burns, 1973).
+Thus, using the nearby spectral channel (540 nm) of the M to predict the Ti content of the lunar surface is reasonable.
+The new model uses the M 540 nm (red line in Fig. 6) channel as a replacement for the 415 nm channel used in the clementine retrieval.
+Both Clementine and M have a 750 nm channel (blue line in Fig. 6), so the wavelength used in the two techniques is the same.